-When the open enrollment period for benefits comes around each year, many employees simply ignore it, automatically re-enrolling in their previous year's plan.
-HR leaders, though, know that's not the best option: Plans change every year, life circumstances shift often and the options may include new benefits that weren't available previously.
+In previous years when open enrollment rolled around, many employees just automatically re-enrolled in their previous year's plan.
+HR leaders, though, know that's not the best option nor the option employees are likely to choose this time around.
+We've struggled through a global health crisis, plans change every year, life circumstances shift often and the options may include new benefits that weren't available previously.

 To make sure they're getting the best benefits for their situation, employees need to take time to examine all their options so they can make educated decisions.
 If your employees aren't doing that, it may be time to rethink how you approach open enrollment.
 Consider the following best practices.

 It takes time to read through the details of benefits plans and options, not to mention the back-and-forth of getting answers to questions.
 Employees need more than a few hours or even a few days to do it well.
 So start presenting information about open enrollment well before the period begins to get it on employees' radars.
 From there, send out regular communications until open enrollment ends.
 Leverage different methods like emails, flyers and in-person meetings.

 Your communications to employees should focus on what they stand to lose or gain.
 For instance,if there's a price increase or if current providers won't be included in the network next year, be upfront.
 Let them know that selecting a new plan could help them save money, if this is applicable.

 Remind employees that if they've experienced a life change, they may need to change their current benefit options to ensure that their new spouse or child will be adequately covered.
 Or they may need to remove individuals, such as an adult child, who no longer require coverage.

 Some employees are more likely than others to have questions as they sift through benefits information, so make sure someone is available to provide answers.
 That could be a representative from HR who is well-versed in the plans available, or you could bring in a benefits provider to respond to questions in person or by phone.
 Employees need plenty of information to ensure that they're making the right choice.